The Donut Run 2024 will be a day that lives in infamy.

 The Restaurant Staff Can Tell, Just From Our Plates, Who In The Couple Is Meticulous And Who’s Expulsive.
 Why can’t people stop running this race?
 I ask Aaron between mouthfuls.
 Can you think of any other trail race where five guys ran it 21 years in a row?
 Aaron admits he cannot.
 I use a napkin to mop up fajita juice drizzling down my elbow.
 I stare at my plate so I can pretend I don’t notice Aaron’s disgust at my table manners (he knows they come from my father).
 I fold another tortilla with a hastiness that leads to more holes and dribbles (Aaron was always better at origami-folding our son’s baby blankets).
 Aaron, one last question: why do YOU like Hellgate?
 It makes sense that like getting rocked around in Hellgate’s messy soup of chaos, but you crave order and stability.
 You don’t even like mud.
 Aaron, going on his 40th hour without sleep, wonders where women find the energy to keep prattling on.
 I let my question hang in the air.
 But I’ll circle back to it next year, keeping up my habit of overanalyzing.
 Maybe if I can crack Aaron’s unwavering commitment to Hellgate, I can understand why he still hangs around with me.
 By the end of dinner my plate has a blast radius.

 R.I.P.
 My father died three years before I ran Hellgate the first time in 2021.
 He would have been dumbstruck that his delicate daughter could survive 66 treacherous miles through rugged mountains in winter.
 He never ran any races himself, but his Finnish grandfather, my great-grandfather Onni, was a professional distance runner in Boston in the 1930s.
 Onni’s brother Laurie ran the Boston Marathon back when it was a fringe race for a small gaggle of Boston rebels (only men of course).
 Onni, like me, had running talent but struggled with illness and died of tuberculosis as a young man in his 30s.
 Up in the stars, I imagine Onni and Laurie clinking iittala glasses of Finlandia vodka on ice, watching Hellgate and marveling how the sport of running has transformed beyond their wildest dreams.
-Onni and Laurie are the only members of my family (other than Aaron) who might comprehend the draw of Hellgate.
+Onni and Laurie are the only members of my blood family who might comprehend the draw of Hellgate.
 Pity they’re long gone.
 Fortunately, I’ve got Aaron, Matt, Sean, and the WUSsies.
 As Bjorn showed me, there’s the family tree you’re born with, and the family tree you draw.

 Congratulations to all intrepid runners who completed last night’s edition of the Somewhat Irregular But Always Fun WUS Beer Mile.
 We had nearly FOUR TIMES as many competitors as the previous edition!
 As always, it was a real RIP-SNORTER of a race.
 JLD, off a recent bout of food poisoning, realized that he needed to bring a ringer (Andy) if he wanted to give Trevor a run for his money.
 And on the women’s side, Martha submarine-attacked Heather by claiming she’d only have two beers (and therefore, not be in the actual competition), but decided to go for the FULL FOUR mid-competition.
 Other stand-out performances included Barry, dominating the 60+ age group, and Mike winning the “Justine Morrison Memorial Sip-Don’t-Chug Award” for most time running the beer mile.